Helensburgh Anglican Church

 Herb Robey, with his wife and three children Paul, Philip and Rosemary, became the next Curate in Charge of the Provisional district of Helensburgh.
 He was instituted in February 1955 by Archdeacon Begbie.
 Twelve ministers were present, including the local Presbyterian and Methodist ministers.

-The congregation under Rev. Robey concentrated on getting the gospel out into the district.
+The congregation under Rev. Robey concentrated on getting the Gospel out into the district.
 To this end the Sunday School at Otford was revived.
-Mr. Steel expanded the Sunday School at Stanwell Tops.
-At helensburgh Herb started a small bus run picking up the children from West Helensburgh, the Nissen Huts and the Housing Commission.
+Mr. Steele expanded the Sunday School at Stanwell Tops.
+At Helensburgh Herb started a small bus run picking up the children from West Helensburgh, the Nissen Huts and the Housing Commission.
 A student deaconess, Miss Hepper, was hired for visitation work in 1955, and two missions in 1956 and 57.
 Don Robinson of Moore Theological College led the first mission team of students.
-Week-long services and meetings were held with the students visiting the town and outlying centers.
-The second mission in May 1957 was also carried out by Moore College students and this time led by Owen Dykes. it was part of a large South Coast mission.
-Local activities and visiting culminated with a final mission meeting at the Wollongong Town hall where Bernie Gook spoke.
+Week-long services and meetings were held with the students visiting the town and outlying centres.
+The second mission in May 1957 was also carried out by Moore College students and this time led by Owen Dykes.
+It was part of a large South Coast mission.
+Local activities and visiting culminated with a final mission meeting at the Wollongong Town Hall where Bernie Gook spoke.
 The students were billeted out during their stay in Helensburgh.